The Bitfinex Dilemma: Blow up now, or try a Hail-Mary to retain in business.

 Option 1.
 Shut down the exchange until they re-establish banking, process USD withdrawals via their “settlement” setup with their lawyers.
 Shareholders go into panic mode, lose market share to legitimate exchanges, end result, exchange dies, shareholders who converted their debt to equity… bag holders.

 Option 2.
-Fraud.
+Ponzi.
 Start artificially inflating the price of bitcoin to influence a mania while trying to re-acquire banking, ensure that the price of Bitcoin NEVER falls so that new money is always trying to come into the exchange and they can process some withdrawals to keep some people happy.

 Use any means possible to ensure prices never fall.